FairwindsOps/insights-docs/docs/configure/cli/settings.md

 This should show you the Policies that have been modified using the `settings.yaml` file.

-## Pushing Policies Configuration Along With Other Configurations
+## Pushing Policies Configuration Along With Other Configuration Types
-Configuration of Policies can be pushed to Insights along with other Insights configurations using the single command `insights-cli push all`.
+Configuration of Policies can be pushed to Insights along with other types of Insights configuration using the single command `insights-cli push all`.
 For additional information see
 * [Automation Rules with CLI](/configure/cli/automation-rules)
 * [OPA policies With CLI](/configure/cli/opa)